avoytkiv/azml_finetune_llm/README.md

-# Fine-Tuning Large Language Models with a Production-Grade Pipeline
+# Fine-Tuning LLM with SkyPilot and DVC

 ## Setup